 Finally, the Pennsylvania legislature has enacted statutes that permit the support collection department to intercept certain payments to an obligor if he or she has an outstanding arrears balance.
 For example, if an obligor is expecting an income tax refund, that refund will be intercepted by the collection department and will be used to make up for any arrears.
 Additionally, if an individual wins a personal injury settlement following a lawsuit, those proceeds will be used to repay any arrears amount the obligor owes as long as the settlement is for at least $5,000.00.

 The most important thing to the Court is that an obligor pays support regularly.
 Child support belongs to the child and the Court considers it a monthly bill just like gas or electric.
 The only difference is that the gas company can’t incarcerate you for failure to pay.
-If you are facing a contempt hearing for failure to pay support or if you are headed to court to confront a party that has failed to pay, contact my Pittsburgh Family Law office, Gusty A.E.
-Sunseri & Associates, for an experienced attorney to review your case.
+If you are facing a contempt hearing for failure to pay support or if you are headed to court to confront a party that has failed to pay, contact my Pittsburgh Family Law office, Gusty Sunseri & Associates, P.C., for an experienced attorney to review your case.